Cashmere & Carhartts

 After 20 years as a contemporary art dealer in the city and a subsequent move back to Vermont, I learned to stop trying.

-Everything has an energy.
-That energy transcends time and space.
+What I intuitively knew back then was that everything has an energy.
+I connected to that energy and wanted to know and understand it in only the way experience allows.
+I learned that that energy transcends time and space.
 It is in the materials, transferred to my hands and back again into the objects I create.

 I pursue making in search of meaning and as a means for creating connection.